joegreene/CS_121_Fall_2014/References/General IO/README.md

 Note that, more often than not, it is not required to check if the file is open when outputting to a file.
 It's a good habit to have, although the only times opening a file fails when outputting to a file is when there isn't enough disk space or the destination to write to is unreachable.

-If you only plan on outputting (writing) to a file, use the library `ofstream`, and `ifstream` if planning on reading info from a file.

 -------------------------------------------------------------------------------

 Copyright &copy; 2014 Joseph Greene <joeisgreene@csu.fullerton.edu>